sysPass/sysPass-doc/docs/source/application/searching.rst

-client\:"client_name"       Search for accounts by client name category\:"category_name"   Search for accounts by category name id\:"account_id"            Returns the account for the given ID is|not\:expired             Search for accounts with expired password is|not\:private             Get the private accounts for the current user op\:and|or                  Operator used by special parameters
+client\:"client_name"       Search for accounts by client name category\:"category_name"   Search for accounts by category name id\:"account_id"            Returns the account for the given ID name_regex\:"regex"         Search for accounts name by regular expression is|not\:expired             Search for accounts with expired password is|not\:private             Get the private accounts for the current user op\:and|or                  Operator used by special parameters